-Love is in the air as Valentine’s Day approaches—and what better way show love than by helping animals in need?
 We invite you to be a part of PHS’ Heart to Heart program, aimed at raising funds to treat for heartworms in Portsmouth’s stray, abandoned, and neglected dogs.

-In this season of love, please help us protect the hearts of those who love us unconditionally.
+Please help us protect the hearts of those who love us unconditionally.

 You may make a donation through PayPal by clicking here.
 Please add a note that the funds are to be used for heartworm treatment.
 If you would prefer, we can also process your payment with a credit card over the phone at (757) 397-6004 and, as always, you are welcome to mail your donation to the shelter or deliver it in person to 4022 Seaboard Court, Portsmouth VA, 23701.

 Just a few faces of the Heart to Heart Program:

 Allegra, a 2-year-old American Shelter Dog, tested positive for heartworm disease and was fully treated before being adopted!

 Obi-Wan, a 1.5-year-old American Shelter Dog, was successfully treated for heartworms thanks to generous donations to our Heart to Heart program.

 Tahoe, a 6-year-old American Shelter Dog, tested positive for heartworm disease and was able to be treated because of generous donations to our Heart to Heart program.
 He has since been adopted and is living the good life with his new family!